giordano-lucas/dex-cyclic-arbitrage/index.md

 > Note: in this section, no distinction is made between cycles.
 In other words, all data available is treated as a single feature, aka a single distribution.
 Indeed, understanding each cycle separately is a cumbersome process.
 Furthermore, it does not help in getting a global understanding of the dataset.

-In this first milestone, only `quotePrice` and `gasPrice` are used as features for the embedding (in fact `quotePrice = quoteAmount/baseAmount` ).
+Note that only `quotePrice` and `gasPrice` are used as features for the embedding (in fact `quotePrice = quoteAmount/baseAmount` ).
 The distribution of `quotePrice` is shown below:

 {% include_relative figures/data_exploration/quotePrice_small.html %}

 We observe that both features are extremely heavy tailed.
 It is likely to cause some issues when used as features for machine learning models.
 As shown in the plot,applying a logarithmic transformation make the distributions more Gaussian (desired behaviour).

+Furthermore, some tokens were partially illiquid which negatively affects the number of transactions available in the dataset.
+To better understand this phenomenon, we plotted the distrbution of transaction per token pair.

+{% include_relative figures/data_exploration/XXX.html %}

+Futhermore, it is likely that for illiquid uniswap pools the time between the first and the last transactions reported differ quite significantly.
+In contrast, for very liquids pools, the time-span can be in the order of miliseconds.
+This discrepancy in the dataset could create some issues for the analysis performed in this study.

+We provide more detail information of the time-span distribution in the following plot.

+{% include_relative figures/data_exploration/XXX.html %}

 ## Data preprocessing